Control bandwidth usage with QoS policies in Windows 11

 DSCP and WMM values in Wi-Fi

 The Wi-Fi Alliance defines WMM with four access categories: VO (voice), VI (video), BE (best effort), and BK (background).
-Broadly speaking, the DSCP ranges are associated as follows: 48–63 → VO, 32–47 → VI, 24–31 and 0–7 → BE, 8–23 → BK.
-By setting DSCP according to these classes, the portable with WMM-certified Wi-Fi adapters and compatible APs will prioritize correctly your traffic.
+Broadly speaking, DSCP ranges are associated as follows: 48–63 → VO , 32–47 → VI, 24–31 and 0–7 → BE, 8–23 → BK.
+By setting DSCP according to these classes, laptops with WMM-certified Wi-Fi adapters and compatible access points will correctly prioritize your traffic.

 Mobile scenarios, VPNs and servers

-The purpose of these policies is to manage traffic on the corporate network.
-In mobile (laptop) scenarios, they are only enabled on interfaces connected to the corporate network, such as the interface VPN When connecting from a coffee shop, the physical Wi-Fi interface will not apply QoS until it is connected to the corporate network.
+The purpose of these policies is to manage traffic on the company network.
+In mobile (laptop) scenarios, they are only enabled on interfaces connected to the corporate network, such as the VPN interface when connecting from a coffee shop; the physical Wi-Fi interface will not apply QoS while it is not connected to the company network.

-In server workloads the situation changes: a server with several NICs could be on the perimeter and the IT department will want to limit traffic from output even if that NIC does not “perceive” the link as corporate.
-For this reason, in Windows Server, QoS policies are always enabled on all interfaces.
+In server workloads, the scenarios change: a server with multiple NICs might be at the perimeter, and the IT department will want to limit outbound traffic even if that NIC doesn't "perceive" the link as corporate.
+For this reason, QoS policies are always enabled on all interfaces in Windows Server .

 Supported Systems and Locations in GPMC

-Policy-based QoS is applied across a broad family: Windows 11/10 and modern Windows Server versions, as well as Windows 8.x, 7, and Eyeglasses.
-On servers, in the Group Policy Management Editor you can navigate to: “Default Domain Policy \ Computer Configuration \ Policies \ Windows Settings \ Policy-based QoS” or the equivalent of user.
+Policy-based QoS is applicable across a wide range of operating systems: Windows 11/10 and modern versions of Windows Server, as well as Windows 8.x, 7, and Vista .
+On servers, in the Group Policy Management Editor, you can navigate to: “Default Domain Policy\Computer Configuration\Policies\Windows Settings\ Policy-based QoS ” or the user equivalent.

-There are no configured policies by default; you define the DSCP value and the flow limits by application, IPs, ports and protocol, and who implements the granularity you need per user/computer through the GPO infrastructure you already manage.
+By default, there are no policies configured; you define the DSCP value and the bandwidth limits per application, IPs, ports and protocol , and you implement the granularity you need per user/computer through the GPO infrastructure you already manage.

 Advantages of policy-based QoS

-Compared to doing it on switches or routers, policy QoS gives you a Level of detail superior (including user level), flexibility regardless of whether you connect via Wi‑Fi or Ethernet, and a layer of security to power mark IP before encrypting with IPsec, which is impossible to classify later on intermediate devices.
+Compared to doing it on switches or routers, policy-based QoS gives you a higher level of detail (including user level), flexibility regardless of whether you connect via Wi-Fi or Ethernet, and a layer of security by being able to mark IPs before encrypting with IPsec, something impossible to classify later on intermediate devices.

-It also adds performance by bringing the limitation closer to the the origin (where it works best) and improves manageability: you can manage policies from a single domain controller and also use URL to group servers in a cluster behind a common address without chasing individual IPs.
+It also adds performance by bringing the limitation closer to the source (where it works best) and improves manageability: you can manage policies from a single domain controller and also use URLs to group servers in a cluster under a common address without chasing individual IPs.

 Limit bandwidth by application or port

-A typical case is to set a file server to never exceed X KB/s on port 443 or, conversely, to have a VoIP app get a high DSCP (e.g. 46) for network devices to place it in low-latency queues.
-All this without the app having to be programmed against QoS APIs: your policies act below the application layer.
+A typical example is configuring a file server to never exceed X KB/s on port 443, or conversely, ensuring a VoIP app receives a high DSCP (for example, 46 ) so network equipment places it in low-latency queues.
+All of this is achieved without the app needing to be programmed against QoS APIs: your directives operate below the application layer.

 The myth of “reservable bandwidth” in Windows

-The idea that Windows “reserves 20% of the bandwidth” and that using gpedit will speed you up has been circulating for years.
-The reality: Windows uses the 100% of bandwidth Unless an app explicitly requests a reservation via QoS.
-Even if an app requests a reservation and then doesn't consume it, other apps can still use that reservation. bandwidth.
+The idea that Windows "reserves 20% of the bandwidth" and that using gpedit will improve speed has been circulating for years.
+The reality is that Windows uses 100% of the bandwidth unless an app explicitly requests it via QoS.
+Even when an app requests bandwidth but doesn't use it, other applications can continue to use that bandwidth.

 That said, there is the directive “Limit reservable bandwidth” in QoS Packet Scheduler (Administrative Templates), which some tutorials recommend enabling and setting to 0%.
 You can open gpedit.msc, go to Computer Configuration > Administrative Templates > QoS Packet Scheduler, edit the policy, enable “Enabled” and set “Bandwidth Limit (%)” to 0.
 Note: this does not guarantee faster browsing speed, because there are many factors (equipment, network, provider) and if there are no active reservations, you won't notice any change.

-Practical recommendation: Don't touch this directive without a reason.
-If your problem is prioritizing, apply QoS policies well designed; if it's overall performance, check saturation, Wi-Fi quality, ISP offering, drivers and update of Windows.
+Practical recommendation: Don't change this policy without a reason.
+If your problem is prioritization, apply well-designed QoS policies ; if it's overall performance, check network congestion, Wi-Fi quality, ISP offerings, drivers , and Windows updates.

 QoS on the router: when it helps at home

-QoS also exists in home routers: it allows prioritizing traffic (for example, streaming or games) and, on some models, limit speed per device.
-It is useful if there are many devices and saturation; if your network is never congested, activating it does not contribute much and could even worsen the experience if configured incorrectly.
+QoS is also available on home routers: it allows you to prioritize traffic (for example, streaming or gaming) and, in some models, limit speed per device .
+It's useful if you have many devices and the network is congested; if your network is never congested, enabling it doesn't offer much benefit and could even worsen the experience if configured incorrectly.

-Some routers distinguish between adaptive QoS (with templates and drag and drop), traditional QoS (manual parameters), and per-client bandwidth limiting.
-Others allow you to classify apps by categories: real-time, priority, and background.
-On ASUS devices, for example, simply go to “Adaptive QoS” and select the priority; on the FRITZ!Box, go to Internet > Filters > Prioritize, create rules for each device and application.
+Some routers distinguish between adaptive QoS (with templates and drag-and-drop functionality), traditional QoS (manual parameters), and bandwidth limiting per client.
+Others allow you to categorize apps: real-time, priority, and background .
+On ASUS devices, for example, simply go to "Adaptive QoS" and choose the priority; on FRITZ!Box, go to Internet > Filters > Prioritize, and create rules per device and application.

-Operator models may lack QoS.
-Some Orange Liveboxes, for example, don't offer QoS but do offer parental controls to block certain services (torrent, eMule).
-If in doubt, check the documentation your router or contact your operator.
+Some carrier-specific models may lack QoS.
+For example, some Orange Livebox routers don't offer QoS but do have parental controls to block certain services (torrents, eMule).
+If you're unsure, check your router 's documentation or contact your carrier.

-QoS policies in Windows 11 allow you to precisely mark and limit traffic by app, URL, IP, and port; audit what's being applied to each computer or user; and control advanced aspects like the TCP receive window or DSCP override.
-Combined with a router that offers sensible QoS, they're the best way to prioritize what is important and avoid bottlenecks in environments where the network is really stressed.
+QoS policies in Windows 11 allow you to precisely mark and limit traffic by app, URL, IP address, and port; audit what's being applied to each computer or user; and control advanced aspects like TCP receive windowing or DSCP override.
+Combined with a router that offers sensible QoS, they're the best way to prioritize what's important and avoid bottlenecks in high-traffic environments.